A.W. Law LLC — Advocates & Solicitors

 Can a stern warning affect my immigration or visa applications?

 Sometimes.
 A stern warning is not a criminal conviction and most immigration applications ask only about convictions.
 However, applications that ask broader questions (e.g., 'have you ever been investigated by police?', 'have you ever been arrested?') may require disclosure.
-Some country's visa applications are stricter than others.
+Some countries' visa applications are stricter than others.

 A short word from Hasif